-(1) The aim of the postgraduate program MSc Global Urban Health is to train graduates from undergraduate degree programs in the social sciences, life sciences, natural sciences or engineering, in particular those in the areas of migration sociology, cultural anthropology, psychosocial medicine, environmental medicine, health systems analysis and urban planning for the special exigencies of concept development, planning and implementation of health-related programs in urban areas.
+- (1) The aim of the postgraduate program MSc Global Urban Health is to train graduates from undergraduate degree programs in the social sciences, life sciences, natural sciences or engineering, in particular those in the areas of migration sociology, cultural anthropology, psychosocial medicine, environmental medicine, health systems analysis and urban planning for the special exigencies of concept development, planning and implementation of health-related programs in urban areas.
 Students should obtain the necessary knowledge, skills and competences in the field of detection and quantification of a variety of heterogeneous risk factors and their prevention and control in an interdisciplinary context.
 One way of developing an individual focus is the Master's thesis, where the students can implement their knowledge and skills in a specific research project.
-The Master degree qualifies for an occupation in both science and research as well as leadership positions in local government, in international and national organizations, in projects for the planning and implementation of health-related interventions in industrial countries, developing countries, and emerging industrial countries.
+The Master degree qualifies for an occupation in both science and research as well as leadership positions in local government, in international and national organizations, in projects for the planning and implementation of health-related interventions in industrial countries, developing countries, and emerging industrial countries. - (2) The course is designed as an occupation complementary course with the option of using information and communication technologies.